konsumer/pipd/SETUP.md

 sudo update-initramfs -u
 ```

-You can add other themes to `/usr/share/plymouth/themes`
+The default is `pix`.
+You can add other themes to `/usr/share/plymouth/themes`, try copying one you like and customizing it.

 ### remote graphical interface